 Sponsor: The Animal Rescue Site

 Help us save thousands of dogs from the grim fate they face by living in Missouri's infamous puppy mills.

-In 2020, for the eighth year in a row, Missouri had the most documented puppy mills of any other state in the U.S.
+For multiple years in a row, Missouri has seen the most documented puppy mills of any other state in the U.S.